aherrera3/aherrera3/README.md

 # 💫 About me:

-🙋🏻‍♀️ I'm Angélica Herrera Alba! <br>
+🙋🏻‍♀️ I'm Angélica Herrera Alba. <br>
 📍 I'm from Colombia. <br>
 🌱 I’m a Frontend Web Developer with 1.5 years of experience.<br>
 🤓 I hold a bachelors degree in Physics from Universidad de Los Andes.<br>